apache/druid/docs/tutorials/tutorial-unnest-arrays.md

 ```sql
 select d45 from nested_data, UNNEST(ARRAY_CONCAT(dim4,dim5)) AS UNNESTED (d45)
 ```

+Decide which method to use based on what your goals are.

 ### Unnest a column from a subset of a table